aslak3/matrix-display/README.md

 This is a light-level sensor.
 Home Assistant calls these "illuminance" sensors.
 The implementation is very crude at present, but a single value between 0 and 255 can be obtained.

 I2C address: 0x23

-### Buzzer

-Currently only Pico boards support a passive buzzer.
-It is included on a board definition via  `BUZZER_PIN`.

 ## Building the Firmware